anodynos/urequire-example/readme.md

 ```

-Then clone and install dependencies for both nodejs & browser through bower:
+Then clone and install dependencies for both nodejs (npm) & browser (bower):

 ```bash